Skip to main content

 The building blocks of Revity

-These concepts show how raw Stripe data becomes the analytics and alerts that drive action.
+These concepts show how raw Stripe data becomes detection, insights, and recovery workflows that drive action.
 Each term is used precisely throughout the product.

 Metrics